L2 NATIONAL VOCATIONAL QUALIFICATION (NVQ) DIPLOMA IN CHIMNEY ENGINEERING

 – Lining chimney structures and flues.

-To be awarded the diploma it is only necessary to obtain one of the optional units.
-For example, installing only flexible linings could be sufficient to achieve this qualification.
-However engineers using more than one lining system can get the diploma endorsed for additional systems if competence can be demonstrated.
+To be awarded the diploma, it is necessary to obtain the 6 mandatory units.
+However, engineers using more than one lining system can get the diploma endorsed for additional systems, if competence can be demonstrated by completing optional units.

 Further details on the L2 NVQ Diploma in Chimney Engineering, are in NACE Document:N0540, available from NACE on request.